 Connect Specifying Username and Password MySQL/MariaDB Database From Command Line

 Up to now, we have connected to the local MySQL/MariaDB database server without explicitly specifying the password.
-If we want to connect a remote database server we have to specify the password for the given user.
+If we want to connect to a remote database server we have to specify the password for the given user.
 We can also specify the remote server hostname or IP address with the

 -h option like below.